You are here:

 The three regulated electric utilities (Portland General Electric, PacifiCorp, dba Pacific Power, and Idaho Power Company) are required to file reliability reports annually.
 These reports are reviewed and analyzed to determine if the utilities are operating and making investments to provide reliable services to customers.
 View the most recent Seven-Year Electric Service Reliability Study for more information.

 The PUC reviews all major outage reports and investigates complaints regarding power quality.
 These all provide insights into the reliability of the electric utility’s system.

-The PUC is the liaison between energy and telecommunications utilities, and the Office of Emergency Management during emergency situations.
+The PUC is the liaison between energy and telecommunications utilities, and the Office of Emergency Management (OEM) during emergency situations.
 Specifically, we gather and report the status of utility operations, such as customer outages and estimated restorations times, to OEM.
 This is information that can be used by the Governor to establish priorities for restoration or deployment of resources.
 Additionally, the PUC serves as a conduit to the state when utilities need state assets or assistance.

 The PUC enforces Oregon Administrative Rules for preventing damage to underground utilities.
 The rules facilitate a critical statewide one-call system administered by the Oregon Utility Notification Center.
 Using the nationwide 811 number is the first step to get underground facilities located and marked in order to avoid damaging petroleum or natural gas pipes, an electric or fiber optic cable, a telephone, or a water main.

 The PUC orders enforcement actions against excavators that don’t use the one-call system and utility service providers that don’t provide location and marking services.
 View enforcement information related to Notification Center complaints.

 If you would like to submit a complaint about someone not using the one-call system or have issues with a utility service provider not locating and marking, please contact the PUC's Consumer Services team by phone at 503-378-6600 or 800-522-2404 or by email.